apache/tvm/docs/how_to/deploy/adreno.rst

 Advanced Usage:
 ---------------

-This section details some of the advanced usage and additional information whihc using Adreno™ target on TVM.
+This section details some of the advanced usage and additional information while using Adreno™ target on TVM.

 Generated Source Inspection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~